 Car accidents are bad news.
 They cause damage to vehicles, they cost money and in some cases they end up with people getting hurt.
 To most people, the idea of staging an accident would be appalling.
 However, it happens.
-And in the current financial climate, instances of this kind of car insurance scam are on the rise.

 How do they do it?

 Imagine you’re approaching a roundabout when the vehicle in front brakes suddenly, without warning.
 Unprepared, you are unable to stop in time and collide with the stationary vehicle.
 Often the other car will be carrying passengers who will all be able to make personal injury claims, but claims could also be made on behalf of phantom passengers who weren’t even involved in the accident.

 What can you do?

 It’s practically impossible to avoid such situations, so we’ve collated a set of guidelines for you to follow, should you find yourself involved in a road accident that you find suspicious:

 As always, in the event of an accident calmly exchange details with the other driver and call the emergency services if anyone has been injured.